abhople1902/ETHForAll-Final/README.md

 # Features

-- Implementation of NFT on a Musical Platform
+- Implementation of NFT on a Musical Platform.
+Users can create their own decentralized music nfts.
+- Built on ERC721 token using [OpenZeppelin](https://www.openzeppelin.com/)
-- Using Metamask, etherjs, Solidity to implement Musical-NFT
+- Using Metamask users can connect their wallet to the platform.
 - To showcase different music styles via NFT creation

 ## Technology Stack & Tools